AriaMinaei/shapely/README.md

 ### Records

-Records check if an object has certain keys and whether those keys match their respective validators.
+Records check if an object has certain keys and whether those keys match their respective validators:
 ```javascript
 import {isValid, record} from 'shapely';